 When I was little my mom used to can peaches like crazy!
-We ate them by themselves and did lots of baking with peaches using them in peach cobbler, made peach pie filling, or peach icebox cake.
+We ate them by themselves and did lots of baking with peaches using them in peach cobbler, making peach pie filling, or peach icebox cake.
 All those recipes are amazing ways to use fresh, frozen, or canned peaches.

 I’d never tried baked peaches until my college roommate introduced them to me.
 Dang!
 I was missing out!
 She made them with canned peaches and it was amazing.
 But, let me tell you when peaches are in season you have to make baked peaches and cream!
 It’s a bit like a peach crisp or cobbler without the topping, which makes it easier and gluten-free.

 I’ve been making these peaches every summer since I was in college!
 This recipe is definitely one you’re going to have to make every summer!